 The company will also expand its product development, especially in areas that complement its core, ATS service, including CRM, as well as continued enhancement of its mobile provisioning.
 Bullhorn Reach, the company’s successful freemium social media service, will also see more development.

-Declining to get into details, Papas said Bullhorn would also be looking at acquisitions, especially companies with products geared to the third-party-recruiting market.
+Declining to get into details, Papas said Bullhorn would also be looking at acquisitions, especially companies with products geared to the 3rd party recruiting market.

 Where companies like Taleo (acquired by Oracle), SuccessFactors (acquired by SAP), and the public and still independent Kenexa, among others, have long focused on the enterprise and corporate markets, Bullhorn has concentrated on search firms, smaller recruiting agencies, and independent recruiters.